How to Build a Cyc Wall

 Source: Peerspace

-The surface of a cyclorama is made from various materials, from fiberglass to plywood to slitted drywall.
+The surface of a cyc wall is made from various materials, from fiberglass to plywood to slitted drywall.
 Here, we’re using two layers of 1/8” masonite, with the seams staggered.

 To lay down your surface, follow these steps: